 What is translation memory?

 If you’re new to the world of translation, you might worry that computer-aided translation is just another form of cheap machine translation.
-But it’s not.
+But no need to fret – it’s far superior!

 Machine translation results in a low-quality translation, since it automatically translates text without any human intervention.
 Subtleties of language like tone, context and colloquialisms are often missed out.
 Machines translate directly word-for-word.
 Inferred and implied meanings are always overlooked.
 We’ve written about this in detail here.